stolostron/multicluster-global-hub/demos/basic.md

 1. Note that the new labels appear in the Cluster View of `hoh`.

-1. Create a policy, a placement rule and placement binding by `kubectl`:
+1. Create a policy, a placement rule and a placement binding by `kubectl` in `hoh` cluster, where the placement rule selects clusters with the label `env=production`:

     ```
     $ kubectl apply -f https://raw.githubusercontent.com/stolostron/hub-of-hubs/main/demos/policy-psp.yaml --kubeconfig $TOP_HUB_CONFIG